TheJacksonLaboratory/FunDataR/3_multivariate/lesson5.md

   the expected variance at the observation's predicted response value.
 For instance, we can sometimes estimate a functional relationship between the variance of the residuals and the corresponding fitted `y` value from an unweighted linear regression.
-  If the residuals vs. fitted plot looks like it spreads out, but does not slope, then we can try to model the absolute values of the residuals as a linear function of the fitted values: `abs(residuals(fit)) ~ fitted(fit)`.
-If the residuals vs. fitted plot looks like it has an upwardly curving slope, we can try to model the squared residuals as a function of the fitted values:
-  `residuals(fit)^2 ~ fitted(fit)`.
-Sometimes a clear relationship to fitted
+  If the `Residuals vs Fitted` plot looks like it spreads out, but does not slope, then we can try to model the absolute values of the residuals as a linear function of the fitted values: `abs(residuals(fit)) ~ fitted(fit)`.
+If the `Residuals vs Fitted` plot looks like it has an upwardly curving slope, we can try to model the squared residuals as a function of the fitted values: `residuals(fit)^2 ~ fitted(fit)`.
-  values cannot be found, but relationship to the predictors can be found instead.
+  Sometimes a clear relationship to fitted values cannot be found, but relationship to the predictors can be found instead.
 In these cases, a similar approach is followed, but with predictors instead of fitted values being used as explanatory variables.

 We then use the expected variance of observations around the conditional mean to weight each observation.
-The weight is the inverse of the variance.
-  That is, observations are weighted by the variability of the observation's `y` value.
+The weight is the inverse of that variance.
+That is, observations are weighted by the expected random variability of the observation's `y` value.
 Where variance is high, precision is low, so the squared-residuals are down-weighted relative to where variance is expected to be low.
-This process works in part because the **coefficient estimates from an unweighted regression are unbiased**.
+This process works in part because the **coefficient estimates from an unweighted regression are unbiased**, even when there is heteroskedasticity.
 Therefore you may see a change in the coefficient estimates after weighting observations, due to the changing influence of the observations.
   However, the main difference usually seen with weighted linear regression is a change in the estimated stardard errors.
 The new standard errors often leads to very different (more correct) results of parametric tests (e.g. overall F-test, or t-tests on individual coefficients).

 One thing you will notice in the Scale-Location residual plot of the weighted fit, `fit2` in the example below, is that the vertical axis is plotting the (square root of the) **standardized residuals**.
-These are the residuals divided by their expected standard deviations (inferred from the observation weights).
+These are the residuals divided by their expected standard deviations (square-root of reciprocal of observation weights).
 Therefore, the standardized residuals should have an average around `1`.
 So, if our variance estimates are correct, we expect the Scale-Location plot to have a flat trend with a mean near `1`.

 ```
 rm(list=ls())